Skilhunt M200 Flashlight Review

 The M200 also has built-in charging, by way of a magnetic connector in the head.
 The port is directly opposite the switch, but it’s unlikely to get confused with the switch (despite both being round, they have a different profile).

-A charge cable is included – USB to proprietary magnetic.
+A charging cable is included – USB to proprietary magnetic.